From Nodes to Narratives: Explaining Graph Neural Networks with LLMs and Graph Context: Conclusions

 \section{Conclusions}

 In this work, we propose \methodname, a lightweight, post-hoc explanation framework that uses LLMs to generate faithful and human-interpretable explanations for GNN predictions on text-attributed graphs.
-By projecting GNN embeddings into the LLM space, \methodname enables context-aware, natural language rationales without relying on traditional GNN explainer modules that often need training.
-Our approach produces concise explanation subgraphs with high fidelity and semantic clarity, outperforming prior methods. \methodname demonstrates that LLMs can serve as effective interpreters for GNNs and offers a scalable and intuitive path toward explainability in graph-based applications.
+By projecting GNN embeddings into the LLM space, \methodname enables context-aware, natural language rationales without relying on an external GNN explainer.
+Our approach achieves a superior trade-off between conciseness and fidelity, as well as greater semantic clarity, compared to prior methods. \methodname demonstrates that LLMs can serve as effective interpreters for GNNs and offers a scalable and intuitive path toward explainability in graph-based applications.

+\textbf{Future Work. }Although \methodnameplus incorporates an InfoNCE loss to enhance faithfulness, it does not consistently outperform \methodname.
+Moreover, the other projector objectives focus on aligning GNN and LLM embedding spaces rather than directly optimizing explanation quality.
+Designing more principled, explanation-centered objectives is an important direction for future work.

+Additionally, as the computation tree grows, the LLM struggles to capture the full graph context.
+While batch-wise prompting mitigates this issue, it limits global reasoning.
+Developing prompt compression techniques that preserve structural information could improve the quality of the generated explanations.